shonebinu/brief/README.md

 ## Features

 - Works completely offline.
-- Filter platform-specific commands (Linux, Windows, Android, etc.).
+- Filter platform specific commands (Linux, Windows, Android, etc.).
-- Browse commands in multiple languages.
+- View command help pages in multiple available languages.
+- Change the command argument format between long (`ls --all`) or short (`ls -a`).
 - Lets you update the cache within the app to download the latest data.

 ## Install